- Ranae Hanson is the Clerk of the Environmental Stewardship Working Group. Contact the clerk of the Environmental Stewardship Working Group.

 Environmental Stewardship Priorities for 2025, now updated as of March 29, 2025

-Priority Bill – Recycling Reform, SB 5284 – Passed Senate: Passed House – Soon to the Governor!
+Priority Bill – Recycling Reform, SB 5284 – Passed both houses, waiting for the Governor’s signature

 You will find 5284 here.
 These are the new version of last year’s Re-WRAP Act.
 This fact sheet from Faith Action Network (FAN) will familiarize you with the aims of the bill.
 We spoke with legislators about this bill during Quaker Lobby Day and have sent Action Alerts in support of this bill.